Bryangyw/1DREADME/README.md

 ### How it Works

 All the functions in the display module (except funcClearContainer and funcFirstDiffIndex) take the following inputs;
-1) A root, the ttk container that the frame is to be generated in
+- A root, the ttk container that the frame is to be generated in
-2) A style dictionary defining the appearance of the ttk widgets
+- A style dictionary defining the appearance of the ttk widgets
-3) Other inputs specific to the functions as detailed below
+- Other inputs specific to the functions as detailed below

 #### Functions
+1) funcFirstDiffIndex
+This takes in two lists of equal length and returns the index of the first item between both lists that difer.
+It is used exclusively by funcGenBoard to identify where the next position is.
+2) funcGenBoard

 ## Tkinter